 1) Where are your fleet vehicles registered?Fleet insurance premiums can vary depending on the postcode where the vehicles are registered.
-This is due to a number of different factors such as crime rates and flood risks for example.
+This is driven by a number of factors such as local crime rates and flood risks for example.

-3) Are your employees informing your insurance company about minor accidents?Whether it’s clipping a wing mirror or a small bump, your employees need to tell your insurance provider of any damage.
-Even if you intend not to claim.
+3) Are your employees informing your insurance company about minor accidents?Whether it’s clipping a wing mirror or a small bump, your employees need to tell your insurance provider of any damage to your fleet vehicles.
+Even if you don’t intend to make a claim.

-If the other party involved changes their mind and decides to claim, the damage will at least be accounted for.
-Make sure the incident reported is as accurate as possible.
-If it turns out the damage is inconsistent with a claim, it could mean your claim is denied.
+If the other party involved changes their mind and decides to claim, it is important that any related damage to your fleet vehicle has been accurately accounted for.
+Should it turn out that the damage is inconsistent with what has reported as part of a claim process, your claim could be denied.

-Driving convictions are a material fact and must be disclosed to your insurer, failure to do so may invalidate the policy in the event of a claim.
-If you are to protect yourself and your business from risk, it’s important to have the correct systems in place not only for ensuring checks are conducted frequently but also to ensure findings are properly recorded and acted upon where necessary.
+Issues like driving convictions are material facts and must be disclosed to your insurer, as failure to do so may invalidate the policy in the event of a claim.
+So, to protect yourself and your business from heightened fleet risk, it’s important to have the correct systems in place.
+Not just to not ensure checks are conducted frequently but also to make sure that the facts are properly recorded and acted upon if required.

 5) What are you using your fleet vehicles for?

-- If you run a taxi fleet you will need either public or private hire insurance.
+- A taxi fleet you will need either public or private hire insurance.

-- If your business carries goods then you will either need ‘carriage of own goods’ to cover tradesman’s tools or cover for company products being transported.
+- Business vehicles used to carry goods will either need ‘carriage of own goods’ to cover tradesman’s tools or cover for company products being transported.

 - Haulage insurance is a must for businesses offering long distance hire and reward services.